 In 1995 I began a series of paintings which I called the "Architecture of the Temple of Mind."
 There were four in the series, all within the same format, having lead frames - the alchemist's material.
 As I worked in each image sequentially, white spheres appeared.
 I suspected that they had to do with "worlds within worlds" of Chinese ivory sculpture, but then the thought of calcium crept into my mind.
-Just a consideration at the time.
-Yet the spheres were persistent in their presence.
+The spheres were persistent in their presence.

-Figure 9: Architecture Of The Temple Of The Mind
+Figure 10: Architecture Of The Temple Of The Mind